awsdocs/amazon-inspector-user-guide/doc_source/inspector_installing-uninstalling-agents.md

 1. Sign in to your EC2 instance running a Linux\-based operating system where you want to install the Amazon Inspector agent\.
 **Note**
-For information about the operating systems that Amazon Inspector supports, see [Amazon Inspector Supported Operating Systems and Regions](inspector_supported_os_regions.md)\.
+For information about the operating systems that Amazon Inspector supports, see [Amazon Inspector supported operating systems and Regions](inspector_supported_os_regions.md)\.

 1. Download the agent installation script by running one of the following commands:
    + wget https://inspector\-agent\.amazonaws\.com/linux/latest/install
    + curl \-O https://inspector\-agent\.amazonaws\.com/linux/latest/install

 1. \(Optional\) Verify that the agent installation script is not altered or corrupted\.
-For more information, see [\(Optional\) Verify the Signature of the Amazon Inspector Agent Installation Script on Linux\-based Operating Systems](inspector_verify-sig-agent-download-linux.md)\.
+For more information, see [\(Optional\) Verify the signature of the Amazon Inspector agent installation script on Linux\-based operating systems](inspector_verify-sig-agent-download-linux.md)\.

 1. To install the agent, run sudo bash install\.
 **Note**
 As updates for the agent become available, they are automatically downloaded from Amazon S3 and applied\.
-For more information, see [Amazon Inspector Agent Updates](inspector_agents.md#agent-updates)\.
+For more information, see [Amazon Inspector agent updates](inspector_agents.md#agent-updates)\.
 If you want to skip this auto\-update process, run the following command when you install the agent:
 sudo bash install \-u false
 **Note**